bluwy/tsconfig-grimoire/README.md

 While the [TSConfig docs](https://www.typescriptlang.org/tsconfig/) and the [Compiler options computed defaults](#compiler-options-computed-defaults) section already explain the default values of each `compilerOptions` field, IDEs like VS Code may also apply a different set of defaults depending on their own settings.

 For example, this repo sets [`.vscode/settings.json`](./.vscode/settings.json) that contain settings to modify the default `compilerOptions` if no `tsconfig.json` is found for a file (The current settings reset the options to their own default to easily test against in the repo's `playground` directory).

+This means that if your tool would like to match the behavior users see in their IDE, it can never truly match unless you restrict that a file must match a tsconfig, or you have access to the current IDE settings.

 ## JSON schema